Ralph Townsend: Arrest and imprisonment, 1941–44

-Townsend's first run-in with the law occurred on 25 November 1941 when federal prosecutors investigating German-funded propaganda in the United States sought him to answer questions before a grand jury about Scribner's Commentator.
+Townsend's first run-in with the law occurred on November 25, 1941, when federal prosecutors investigating German-funded propaganda in the United States sought him to answer questions before a grand jury about Scribner's Commentator.
 When he could not be found at his home in Lake Geneva a nationwide manhunt was launched, but three weeks later Townsend came forward willingly, claiming he had simply been on vacation in the southern United States and hadn't known he was wanted by the government.
-On 15 December he stated that he had no knowledge about how Scribner's Commentator was financed, but had strong confidence in the magazine's owners who he knew to be "good Americans."
-He added that although he had worked to prevent the outbreak of a conflict, he was now fully supportive of the US war effort.
+On 15 December, Townsend stated that he had no knowledge about how Scribner's Commentator was financed, but had strong confidence in the magazine's owners who he knew to be "good Americans."
+He added that while he had worked to prevent the outbreak of a conflict, he was now fully supportive of the US war effort.
 It emerged later that Nazi German agents had been surreptitiously bankrolling the magazine.

+In January 1944, Douglas MacCollum Stewart, the former co-publisher of the publication, was sentenced to 90 days in jail for contempt of court for refusing to fully explain to a grand jury where he had obtained the $36,000 he used to purchase The Herald.
+In 1946, Stewart was charged with perjury for lying about the source of $15,000 in funds, which he'd received from Nazi Germany.
+A former German secretary, Baron Heribert von Strempel, identified Stewart as the man in whose New York hotel room he'd left $10,000 to $15,000 to help finance a Nazi propaganda magazine before the attack on Pearl Harbor.
+However, Stewart was acquitted in 1947.
+He died in 1949.

 On January 28, 1942, FBI agents arrived at Townsend's home and arrested him for having acted as a Japanese agent without registering under the Foreign Agents Registration Act of 1938.
 A federal investigation into Japanese propaganda which had begun in November 1941 discovered that Townsend had received payments from the Japanese Committee on Trade and Information, a Japanese propaganda organization which had existed between 1937 and 1940.
 Though Townsend denied being a paid Japanese agent and claimed to be a victim of political persecution, he did admit to having accepting money from the committee, stating that it was merely a payment in exchange for the bulk sale of his pamphlets.
-Even so, Townsend opted to plead guilty on 27 March and argued for a lenient sentence on the grounds that he was not aware that his acts were illegal.
-Townsend also solicited the support of anti-interventionist politicians and he was sent favorable character references by both former Senator Rush D. Holt and his longtime friend Senator Gerald Nye, the latter of whom described Townsend as "a loyal and patriotic American citizen".
-The presiding justice T. Alan Goldsborough was, however, unmoved, and deeming his crimes "repulsive, obscene and macabre", Townsend was sentenced on 12 June to between 8 and 24 months in prison and was incarcerated in Washington DC.
+Even so, Townsend opted to plead guilty on March 27 and requested a lenient sentence on the grounds that he was not aware his acts were illegal.
+Townsend also solicited the support of anti-interventionist politicians and received favorable character references by both former Senator Rush D. Holt and his longtime friend Senator Gerald Nye, the latter of whom described Townsend as "a loyal and patriotic American citizen".
+The presiding justice T. Alan Goldsborough was, however, unmoved, deeming his crimes "repulsive, obscene and macabre".
+On June 12, he sentenced Townsend, whom he called a "Hirohito hireling", to 8 months to two years in prison.